GSingh2432002/FreehandX/Readme.md

 Along the way, while building everything, I took notes on what I've learned so I don't miss out on it.
 I also documented the behind-the-scenes processes every time a feature was added.

 This way, I understood what I've built.
 The funny thing is, as soon as I started to document what happened behind the scenes and the features I've added, it made me realize that we fully understand something once we've actually taken a step back, thought about it, and documented what we've done.
 I think this is a good practice to follow when learning something new.

+## What I Learned

+During this project, I've picked up important skills and a better understanding of complex ideas, which improved my logical thinking.

 ### `useHistory` Hook: